-Virgin America teammates’ efforts at Candlestick Point State Recreation Area helped to expand and improve the park’s community garden and shoreline.
-Candlestick Point State Recreation Area is the state’s first “urban” park and includes a community garden, open wildlife areas and other public spaces that support a better way of life in this underserved Bay Area neighborhood.
-Virgin America’s efforts stretched across the nation with cleanup projects at the Charles River in Boston, Ballona Wetlands in Southern California, Turtle Creek in Dallas Fort-Worth, Lake Fran near Orlando, Rockaway Beach in New York, Washington Park Arboretum in Seattle, as well as efforts in Fairfax, San Diego and Las Vegas and South Beach, Florida.
+Virgin America teammates’ efforts at Candlestick Point State Recreation Area will help restore and improve the park’s community garden and shoreline.
+Candlestick Point State Recreation Area is the state’s first “urban” park and includes a community garden, open wildlife areas and other public spaces that support a better way of life in the underserved Bay Area neighborhood.

 # # #